TeamGreenWave/capstone_project/data_sources_dump.md

 https://ourworldindata.org/grapher/per-capita-energy-stacked

-# Primary direct energy consumption by source, Countries and Regions
+# Primary direct energy consumption by source, Countries and Regions - no Africa
 Energy consumption is shown as direct primary energy.
 This means this does not correct for fossil fuel inefficiencies in conversion to useful energy estimates.